NoahZinsmeister/ERC-1484/README.md

 `removeResolver`: transact with `resolverAddress`

-The resolver standard is primarily what makes this ERC an identity protocol rather than an identity application. `Resolvers` resolve data about an atomic entity, the `Identity`, in the form of arbitrarily complex smart contracts rather than a pre-defined attestation structure.
+The resolver standard is primarily what makes this ERC an identity *protocol* rather than an identity *application*. `Resolvers` resolve abstract data in smart contracts to an atomic entity, the `Identity`.

 ### Provider Management
 While the protocol allows for users to directly call identity management functions, it also aims to be more robust and future-proof by allowing arbitrary smart contracts to perform identity management functions on a user's behalf.
 A provider set by an individual can perform address management and resolver management functions by passing the user's `Identity` in function calls.